Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over

 for {\revar $c_1$, $c_2$ positive constants and $c_3>1$.} \end{theorem} As the last term above is negligible, the bound stated above shows that the estimator leads to an automatic trade-off between the bias $\left \| \pi_h - \pi \right \|^2_{\tilde{A}}$ and the variance $V(h)$.
-The proof of Theorem \ref{th: adaptive} is postponed to Section \ref{S: proof adaptive}. \\ \\ One could wonder why for the adaptive procedure we propose the analysis is conduced in norm $L^2(A)$, while in previous section we considered the pointwise norm.
-Clearly from Theorem \ref{th: upper bound d ge 3} and the fact that the constant $c$ does not depend on $x$ we can move from the pointwise estimation to the estimation on $L^2(A)$, obtaining
+The proof of Theorem \ref{th: adaptive} is postponed to Section \ref{S: proof adaptive}. \\ \\ {\blue An analogous result holds true when one considers the pointwise estimation, as stated in Theorem \ref{th: adaptive point} below. \begin{theorem} Suppose that assumptions A1 - A2 hold and that $d \ge 3$.
+Then, we have that there exists $T_0 > 0$ such that, for any $T \ge T_0$,

-On the other side, one could be interested in moving the data-driven procedure from $L^2(A)$ to the pointwise estimation.
-In this case, one generally loses a logarithm in the procedure (see for example \cite{BroLow} for an anisotropic adaptive study or \cite{Klu} for an anisotropic one).
-As one of the main goal of this work is to fill the logarithmic gap present in the literature, we wanted a procedure capable to automatically detect the presence (of absence!) of the logarithm in the convergence rate.
-Hence, a presence of an extra logarithm due to the choice of a pointwise norm seems to be a really issue in this context, which is the reason why we have decided to consider the $L^2(A)$ norm in this section. \\ \\